Blog

 • How do they differentiate themselves?

-There are many ways to go about conducting research, as we discussed above.
-Coworking Resources also has a comprehensive guide on how to conduct a competitive analysis specifically in the coworking industry that serves as a great reference if you’re looking for a framework to start off with.
+Coworking Resources has a great comprehensive guide on how to conduct a competitive analysis specifically in the coworking industry that’s a great reference if you’re looking for a framework to start off with.

 2. Crowdsource knowledge from the community